DM8tyProgrammer/ramsey/README.md

 ### Project layout
 Intuitively, The project can be divided into two parts:
-1. Reading a file
+1. Reading a file.

       package `input` contains the all the necessary code to parse a file.
-2. Solving the problem based upon file input package `solution` contains the all the code to solve the problem
+2. Solving the problem based upon file input.

+      package `solution` contains the all the code to solve the problem.

 ### Building Project